c-kick/easy-docker-container-updater/README.md

 - A text-editor to configure the script

 ## Installation
-Clone the repository inside the directory of your choice:
+If you have Git installed, you can clone the repository inside the directory of your choice:
    ```bash
    git clone https://github.com/c-kick/easy-docker-container-updater.git
    cd easy-docker-container-updater